pulgamecanica/pw-labs-andrehernandezrosado-a22007796/README.md

 ## About

-This is the first Lab, starting with HTML
+This Project is developed for Web Programming learning purposes.

 ## Devopment Main dependencies